voidGrey/CategorizedSpritePicker/README.md

 # 🛠️ Smart Sprite Picker for Unity

-**Smart Sprite Picker** is a high-performance, UI Toolkit-based alternative to Unity's default Object Picker.
-Designed specifically for projects with complex folder structures it categorizes your assets into smart tabs and provides a much more intuitive browsing experience.

----

 ## ✨ Features
 * **📂 Hierarchical Tab System:** Automatically converts your folder structure into easy-to-navigate tabs.
 It keeps the full path (e.g., `Enemies/Boss/Portraits`) while staying organized.
 * **🧠 Intelligent Breadcrumbs:** A stylized dropdown allows you to jump between main categories effortlessly.
 * **🔍 Global Search & "All" Mode:** Search across all subfolders or use the "All" category to see every sprite in the project at once.
-* **💾 State Persistence:** Remembers your last selected category.

 ---

 ## 📸 Preview